rsun0/sc2rl/environment.md

 * Attack closest (attack the roach closest to this marine)
 * Attack weakest (attack the roach with the lowest health) The agent will order one marine at a time, cycling through the army of marines.
 There will be an adjustable number of frames skipped between each order.

+## Environment Handler
+Every frame, the agent will pass its observations to the environment handler.
+The environment handler will behave differently depending on the number of frames skipped between actions.
+The environment handler will have two important variables:
+  * frame_skip         # The number of frames between every action
+  * frame_no           # This variable always has the following value: frame_no = total_frames % frame_skip

+The environment handler will have a step function.
+This function will have three primary functionalities.
+  * if frame_no is 0, the environment handler will select a unit and decide on an action.
+S, A, R, S', D is returned.
+  * if frame_no is 1, the selected unit will be assigned an action by our policy and send the action to the environment.
+  * if frame_no is any other value, step performs no actions on the environment.

+At every iteration of step, frame_no will be incremented, and then set equal to frame_no % frame_skip.
+All interaction between the agent and the environment will pass through this environment handler.
+This step function handles the multi-frame action sequences needed in the pysc2 environment.

+## Main Class Structure:
+1. Imports
+2. Constants
+	-input space: W x H x D
+	-auxiliary_input_size
+	-action space
+	-player
+	-game constants
+3. Player Class
+4. main():
+	Agent = Agent()
+	Agent.train()
+	Agent.test()

+Class Agent():
+	action_handler
+	replay_mem = deque(limit=MAX_REPLAY_SIZE)
+	games[]

+	def train():
+		action_handler.training = True
+		for game in num_games:
+			Game = run_game()
+			replay_mem.append(Game.mem)
+			gradient_step()

+	def run_game():
+		action_handler.new_game()
+		done = False
+		while !done:
+			s, a, r, s’, done = action_handler.get_env() memory.append( (s, a, r, s, done) ) action_handler.exec(jobs)